 Riverside Theatre was founded by Ron Clark, Jody Hovland and Bruce Wheaton in 1981.

 Each year, from September through April we produce a full season of work—including classic plays, new plays, musicals, a monologue festival, and more—at our theatre on Gilbert Street.
-During June and July, we produce a summer season in Iowa City’s Lower City Park.
+During June and July, we produce a summer season centered around the classics.

 As a professional theatre company, we are affiliated with Actors’ Equity Association, the union of professional actors and stage managers in the United States.
 We employ actors from all over the country and provide housing, salary and transportation to visiting actors and directors during their employment at Riverside.